devjayantmalik/mailchimp/README.md

 # Contributions
 You can add or remove any code from the project as per your choice.
 Feel free to clone the repository.
 It will be better for beginners to visit [mailchimp.com](https://mailchimp.com) and try to implement the design of the website as per your skills.
 This will definitely be a good project for you.

+# Let's see the website live
+visit [devjayantmalik.github.io/mailchimp](https://devjayantmalik.github.io/mailchimp) to see the live version.